diwawa/diagram_forge/docs/Concepts seed list.md

     importance: 5
   },
   %{
-    name: "LLM tool-calling workflow for logistics",
+    name: "LLM tool-calling workflow for operations",
-    short_description: "Using an LLM to orchestrate calls to logistics tools like order status and rate lookup.",
+    short_description: "Using an LLM to orchestrate calls to operational tools like order status and rate lookup.",
     category: "ml",
     level: :advanced,
     importance: 4